agentgill/cloudwatch-utils/README.md

 # Cloudwatch - Utils

-This is a collection of useful scripts for managing & interating with AWS CloudWatch Logs
+This is a collection of useful scripts for managing & interacting with AWS CloudWatch Logs

 ## Get Started